dedham-food-pantry/dedham-food-pantry.github.io/content/about/board-of-trustees.md

 | Bob Samonte         | Trustee, Volunteer Organizer     |

 Trustees meet monthly and as needed.
-At least one trustee is on duty at all times when the pantry is open for shopping.
+At least one trustee is on duty when the pantry is open for shopping.